Koa Prep Basketball

 Want to come earlier or have an individual training session?
 Call Coach Jimmie 202-270-1019 or email email@example.com

 End Date: April 9th, 2019

 Basketball Game/Tournament Schedule

-Guaranteed 30 games including three tournaments
+Guaranteed 33 games which includes at least three tournaments

 7:30-8:30 am: Arrival, ball talk & breakfast